kcl-geometry-seminar/kcl-geometry-seminar.github.io/pages/index.md

 Title:&nbsp; Finding characterising slopes for all knots

 Abstract:&nbsp; A slope $p/q$ is characterising for a knot $K$ if the oriented homeomorphism type of the 3-manifold obtained by performing Dehn surgery of slope $p/q$ on $K$ uniquely determines the knot $K$.
-For any knot $K$, there exists a bound $C(K)$ such that any slope $p/q$ with $|q| > C(K)$ is characterising for $K$.
+For any knot $K$, there exists a bound $C(K)$ such that any slope $p/q$ with $|q| \geq C(K)$ is characterising for $K$.
 This bound has previously been constructed for certain classes of knots, including torus knots, hyperbolic knots and composite knots.
 In this talk, I will give an overview of joint work with Patricia Sorya in which we complete this realisation problem for all remaining knots.

 ---------------------------------------------------------